logo

 Introduction to Woodturning - 110

 Through a series of demonstrations, hands-on exercises, and lots of projects, students will receive a full introduction to the craft of woodturning.
 This course will cover all the basics including lathe safety, tool selection and care, and a wide range of techniques.
-Beginning with spindle turning and ending with an introduction to bowl turning, this course has it all.
+Beginning with spindle turning and ending with an introduction to faceplate and bowl turning, this course has it all.
+Advanced students should contact an instructor.

 Prerequisite: NONE ($350 tuition + $25 tool rental fees)

-Students will learn the fast and exciting process of turning wooden bowls.
+Students will learn the fast and exciting process of turning wooden bowls, then make a few.
 Watch the shavings fly as you turn a chunk of fresh wood into a one-of-a-kind functional piece of art.
 This course will cover a wide array of methods, and is open to beginners while very useful for those with fundamental knowledge.
+Advanced students should contact an instructor.
 Prerequisite: NONE ($350 +$25 tool rental fees )

 A complete set of turning tools is provided for the tool rental fee of $25.